 The Board of Trustees are elected to govern the school and they meet once a month on a Monday evening.
 You are welcome to attend any board meeting, advertised in the newsletter.
 Elections for the board of trustees occur every three years.

 Classes break in the morning for a 10-12 minute brain break snack.
 Brain food needs to be unprocessed foods such as fruit, raw nuts or vegetables.
+There are also regular, scheduled brain breaks purposely throughout the day.

 We recognise that car parking is an issue around our school area and we ask for your co-operation and consideration.
 Please be patient and respectful of designated areas and follow the signage.
 Parking is available at the Working Mens Club.
 The school car park by the hall is for staff parking only.
 Please ensure your children know where you will park for pick up, or alternatively meet them in the school grounds and walk them to the car.